 - 1) Actuarial Function;

 - 2) Internal Audit Function;

-- 3) Technology infrastructure; and
+- 3) Technology infrastructure;

-- 4) Technology support and services.
+- 4) Technology support and services; and

+- 5) Fund accounting services for one bespoke fund.

 All of the outsourcing service providers are located in the UK, with the exception of the technology infrastructure services which are provided by an Irish entity, although the relevant data centres are UK-based.